-Following the commencement of construction, site inspections shall be conducted by the qualified professional at least every 7 calendar days or after rainfall of 0.5 inches.
+Following the commencement of construction, site inspections shall be conducted by the qualified professional at least every 7 calendar days.
 If the soil disturbance is greater than five (5) acres at any one time, the qualified inspector shall conduct at least two (2) site inspections every seven (7) calendar days.
 The two (2) inspections shall be separated by a minimum of two (2) full calendar days.
 During each inspection, the qualified professional shall record the information required by Part IV.C.4 of the Permit.
 Color photographs shall be taken during inspection and shall be included in the inspection report